debraysimon/thingpark-global-sim/docs/wireless-logger-user-guide/analyzing/expand-packets.md

 1. In the Last packets list, click **+** icon on the left side of a packet.

-    -\> The expandable panel of the packet opens.
+    -\&gt; The expandable panel of the packet opens.

 2. To collapse the packet, click **-** icon on the left side of a packet.